Best Sex Positions to Conceive a Baby

 CAT (Coital alignment technique)

 Not into missionaries?
-It's worth noting that this position might help facilitate female orgasm, which is a benefit but not a factor in conception. as sperm are allowed to flow downstream.
+It's worth noting that this position might help facilitate female orgasm, though research indicates that the presence or absence of female orgasm does not appear to alter the probability of conception (PMC/NIH, 2019).
+Sperm are allowed to flow downstream.
 In order to accommodate the man's lower body, the woman spreads out her knees.
 Then, rather than thrusting, the man and woman rhythmically move their pelvises together, which yet has the missionary effect of helping you with gravity.

 Reverse cowgirl